 Jersey Shore Legal Update – Wildwood Bans Alcohol, Atlantic City ends conceal carry, and Sea Isle bans backpack, all due to summer safety concerns.

-The Memorial Day weekend is about to start but there are some new changes to the laws and ordinances at various South Jersey Shore towns where many plan to travel from the Philadelphia Metro area this summer
+Summer is here and there are some new changes to the laws and ordinances at various South Jersey Shore towns where many plan to travel from the Philadelphia Metro area.

 Wildwood, New Jersey – Ban on Alcohol at Beaches & Boardwalk